castora-xyz/castora/README.md

 In Castora, you predict the price of a token at specific time in future (**snapshot time**).
 To place your prediction, you provide your **prediction price** for the given token pair and you pay the entry fee (**stake**).
 Predicting is essentially joining the pool.
 Every duel pool is uniquely identified by its ID (a numeric value), snapshot time, stake details, and **window close time** (timestamp before snapshot at which no other person can join the pool).

 Castora computes rewards by selecting the predictions whose prices were closest to the actual price of the token pair at snapshot time (**snapshot price**).
-The following is how Duel completes a pool:
+The following is how pools are settled:

 - Obtain the snapshot price
 - Compare all predicted prices against the snapshot price